Skip to content

 In many patients who come to me dissatisfied with the previous lifting, I notice that the main problem is not residual sagging, but volume loss.
 The face appears skeletal, with deep shadows and angular contours that give an aged and, paradoxically, "operated" appearance.

 In these cases, fat grafting plays a role as important as the lifting itself.
-The combination of tissue repositioning with volumization restores facial harmony in a surprising way.
+The combination of tissue repositioning with volumization restores natural facial balance remarkably well.
 Many of my revision patients report that the final result is superior to what they had with the first lifting.

 Treatment of the neck in revision